Qualification Exam Restructuring

 Effective October 1, 2018, new applicants seeking to register as representatives must pass the SIE and a revised representative-level exam, such as the revised General Securities Representative (Series 7) exam, appropriate to their job functions at the firm with which they are associating before their registration can become effective.

 Under the restructured program, individuals are not required to be associated with a member firm to be eligible to take the SIE exam.
 Further, a passing result on the SIE is valid for four years.
 Thus, the new exam structure enables prospective securities industry professionals to demonstrate to potential employers a basic level of knowledge prior to a job application.
 Individuals can also use the SIE to assess their readiness to enter the securities industry.
 However, passing the SIE alone does not qualify an individual for registration with FINRA.
 To be eligible for registration, an individual must also be associated with a firm, pass an appropriate qualification exam for representative or principal status and satisfy the other requirements relating to the registration process.

 Summary of Actions

 - Restructured the current representative-level qualification examination program into a more efficient format.

-- Individuals who are not associated persons of firms, such as members of the public, will also be eligible to take the SIE.
+- Individuals who are not associated persons of firms, such as members of the public, are also eligible to take the SIE.

-- FINRA is retiring exams that have become outdated or have limited utility.
+- FINRA retired exams that were outdated or had limited utility.